classickjj/DevOps_project/README.md

 ## DevOps Projects:
-A little setup to start learning about 'DevOps' by doing some projects from the fields of cloud and networking.
+I want to learn about 'DevOps' by doing some projects from the fields of cloud and networking.

-(Not easy to find tutorials for labs and other stuff that can be done easily on an older single Desktop.
-Hence this is not a big repository.
+At the moment i just started with a simple docker-lab setup to learn some basics.